 While some of you might find yourselves cringing at the thought, it’s important to acknowledge that social media marketing has, in many ways, revolutionized the restaurant industry and become a pinnacle of the business landscape.
 From restaurant reviews to posting photos online, customers’ social media activity serves as free marketing for restaurants and coffee shops everywhere.

-This places restaurant owners and managers at difficult crossroad: Do you accept that cell phones are part now of the table arrangement, or do you implement a new rule to prevent distracted diner syndrome?
+This places restaurant owners and managers at difficult crossroad: Do you accept that cell phones are part now of the table arrangement, or do you implement a new rule to prevent diners from using cell phones in restaurants?

 As might be expected, there is no one-size-fits-all solution.
 In order to make this kind of decision, managers must carefully consider the kind of environment and atmosphere they are trying to create and the kinds of clientele they want to attract.
 As a coffee shop owner, for example, would eliminating open access to WiFi serve as an effective business strategy, or could it potentially hinder business by turning away prospective customers interested in working on a term paper over an iced latte?

-For those of you disillusioned at the thought of a sea of Instagrammers flooding your restaurant, here are a few fixes others in the industry have turned to:
+For those of you disillusioned at the thought of a sea of Instagrammers flooding your restaurant, here are three fixes others in the industry have turned to: